Coronavirus: Which new countries have been removed from the safe travel list?

 Advertising

-Passengers arriving in the UK from Portugal will no longer have to self-isolate because it has been added to the travel corridor list from 4am on Saturday.
+Passengers arriving in the UK from Cuba will no longer have to self-isolate because it has been added to the “travel corridor” list after being deemed as posing a lower infection risk.

-Mr Shapps tweeted on Thursday evening: “Data also shows we can now add Portugal to those countries included in Travel Corridors.”
+But Mr Shapps tweeted: “Data also shows we can now add Cuba to those countries INCLUDED in Travel Corridors.

 – Why is this happening?

-Officials say the decision to add the three countries to the quarantine list was based on a “significant change in both the level and pace of confirmed cases”.
+Officials say the decision to add the three countries to the quarantine list was based on a “significant increase in confirmed cases”.

+Mr Shapps said: “The decision on whether to add or remove a country is carefully made after research from the Joint Biosecurity Centre.

+“A lead indicator is 20 cases per 100k over seven days but they take into account a wide range of factors, including level, rate & speed of change in confirmed cases.”

 – I’ve got a holiday booked to a country on the list, what should I do?

-The FCO advises British nationals against “all but essential travel” to the countries on the quarantine list.
+The Foreign Office advises British nationals against “all but essential travel” to the countries on the quarantine list.

 He said that if someone is following the law in relation to quarantine and self-isolating, “they can’t have penalties taken against them”.